Marine Life in Danger – level 3

 The study of marine mammals, ranging from birds to reptiles to fish, highlighted that marine life is disappearing faster than conservationists had feared.
 The figure is actually 10% higher than previous estimates.

-Whilst the potentially catastrophic decline is bad news for ecosystems, the findings spell trouble for all nations, especially people in the developing world who depend on the ocean’s resources.
-According to the report, the blame for halving global fish stocks falls heavily on over-fishing and climate change, with the deep sea fish population down 72%.
+The decline is not only bad news for ecosystems but to humans as well, especially to people in the developing world who depend on the ocean’s resources.
+As stated in the report, the blame for halving global fish stocks falls heavily on over-fishing and climate change, with the deep-sea fish population down 72%.

-Difficult words: marine (relating to the sea), species (a type of animal), highlight (to point out), figure (a number), spell (to mean), stock (number), ray (a big fish that moves in the water like a bird), skate (a type of a ray).
+Difficult words: marine (relating to the sea), species (a type of animal), figure (a number), spell (mean), stock (investment), ray (a big fish that moves in the water like a bird), skate (a type of a ray).